Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Mike McMullen

 Yes.
 Well, actually you reference your conference a lot changed after the conference where we saw a number of new announcements indicating there were some changes in terms of how certain competitors in the space were thinking about access to the platform.
-So that caused us to rethink our current investments and we had an opportunity to really move our program forward without needing to invest directly in a sequence or platform of our own.
+So that caused us to rethink our current investments and we had an opportunity to really move our program forward without needing to invest directly in a sequencer platform of our own.
 And Bob, I'll let you comment on the financial side of that.

 Bob McMahon